The making of

 Film scanner

 The slides were digitised with an Acer ScanWit 2720S Film Scanner (later taken over by and rebranded as Benq) in combination with the multi-vendor scanner software VueScan from Hamrick Software for better quality scans and more scanning flexibility than with the original supplied MiraPhoto software.
-The scanner and software were profiled with an IT 8.7 scanner calibration slide from Wolf Faust for optimal colour reproduction.
+The scanner was profiled with an IT 8.7 scanner calibration slide from Wolf Faust for optimal colour reproduction.

 Scanning technique